INTERVIEW IN THE PARIS REVIEW HERE

-PUBLISHERS WEEKLY ON KARATE CHOP: Starred review: Nors’s writing doesn’t just observe the details of life—online searches, laundry, fantasies, conversations with semi-strangers, compulsions—it offers a marvelous, truthful take on how these details illustrate our souls.
+PUBLISHERS WEEKLY (Starred review): Nors’s writing doesn’t just observe the details of life—online searches, laundry, fantasies, conversations with semi-strangers, compulsions—it offers a marvelous, truthful take on how these details illustrate our souls.
 (Read more HERE)

 NEW YORK TIMES BOOK REVIEW: Unsettling and poetic. . . .
-Some pieces, like one about a four-pound tomato, are oddly beautiful; others are brilliantly disturbing.
+Some pieces, like one about a four-pound tomato, are oddly beautiful; others are brilliantly disturbing (more HERE)

 PARIS REVIEW “WHAT WER’RE LOVING”: Dorthe Nors is a writer of moments—quiet, raw portraits of existential meditation, at times dyspeptic, but never unsympathetic.
 (Read more HERE)